The Photo Gear I Own and Use!

 I have had many bags in my life (Fogg, Artisan & Artist, Think Tank, Billingham, Crumpler and more) and have lived with an Artisan and Artist 7000 for years.
 Think Tank rocks.
 But I took it up a notch and now have amazing style WITH quality AND functionality.
-The Ona Berlin is specially made for Leica but will work with any smaller camera system.
-Holds an iPad, Leica M, 2-3 Lenses and accessories.
+This is the best bag I have ever owned or used.
+Beautiful.
+You can see my review of the bag HERE.
+HIGHLY recommended for Leica users or Mirrorless users.

 COMPUTER, Hard Drives, Accessories, Audio, etc